AirshipCMS/Docs/Collections.md

 The Title is the identifier for the field.
 When editing the Page, each field will have this identifier directly above the field input.

 The Variable Name is the same as the Title, but _only_ contains lowercase letters, numbers, dashes, and underscores.
-The variable name is not editable, and is the identifier used when rendering the content from each field when using [Propeller Helpers](Propeller-Helpers.md).
+The variable name is not editable, and is the identifier used when rendering the content from each field when using [Propeller Helpers](/documentation/view/propeller-helpers).

 The Type of the field is optional and varies from text inputs to lists of images.

-For more information and example usages, see the documentation on [Datafields](Datafields.md).
+For more information and example usages, see the documentation on [Datafields](/documentation/view/datafields).

 ### Aerostats
 Aerostats are items in each collection.

-See the [Aerostats](Aerostats.md) documentation for more information.
+See the [Collection Item Properties](/documentation/view/collection-item-properties) documentation for more information.

 ## Modify a Collection
 In order to change the title, public path, layout, template, settings or fields on a collection, you must Modify the collection.
-To change the content for an item, see the [Edit an Aerostat](#edit-an-aerostat) section for more information.
+To change the content for an item, see the [Edit an Aerostat](/documentation/view/collections#user-content-edit-an-aerostat) section for more information.

 To modify a collection, navigate to `Collections` within Admin from the sidebar at the left, and click the wrench tool icon on the collection you would like to modify.
 The Modify tab at the top right should be the active tab, and the collection title at the top should now include the text `(Modify)`.